unruli/Speechbrain-Llama3-story-writer/README.md

 # 📚 Speechbrain-LLaMA3-Story-Writer

-Turn your voice into a story! 🎙️✍️
+Turn your voice prompt into a story! 🎙️✍️
 This project uses [SpeechBrain](https://speechbrain.readthedocs.io/) to transcribe spoken audio into text, and passes the transcribed prompt to a [LLaMA 3](https://huggingface.co/models?search=llama-3) language model to generate a creative short story.

 ---